 Pros: very forgiving, lightweight shaft, adjustable

-Deigned to give forgiveness and distance.
-With this club you will get a high launch and more control, which makes it a very good choice for a beginner.
-It also has a choice of shaft weights.
+Designed to give forgiveness and distance.
+With this club, you will get a high launch and more control, which makes it a very good choice for a beginner.
 If you want to see the ball flying up in a perfect arc this is the club for you.

 Pros: light and manoeuvrable